idvorkin/idvorkin.github.io/_d/SustainableWork.md

 Skeptical people expect these processes will be abused, but in all the teams I've instituted it's never been a problem.
 If anything, it encourages a high performing team by encouraging the team to cover each other when folks want time off.

-Organizations reflect their leaders, and I try my best to model sustianabilty.
+Organizations reflect their leaders, and I try my best to model sustainability.
 Of course there are times where I miss Some of my personal behaviors:

 -   Leave every day at 4, and don't touch work evenings and weekends.
 -   I don't have work e-mail on my phone.